X

 Answer Section

-You might be able to lose weight that way, depending on how long and how intensely you walk and what your diet's like.
+You might be able to lose weight by walking.
+But it depends on how long and how intensely you walk and what your diet's like.

-A combination of physical activity and cutting calories seems to help with weight loss more than does exercise alone.
+A combination of physical activity and cutting calories seems to help much more with weight loss than does exercise alone.

-However, balance is important.
-Overdoing it can increase your risk of soreness, injury and burnout.
-If you're new to regular exercise, you may need to start out with short walks or walking at a light intensity, and gradually build up to longer walks or more moderate or vigorous intensity.
+But balance is important.
+Overdoing it can raise your risk of soreness, injury and burnout.
+If you're new to regular exercise, you may need to start out with short walks or walking at a light intensity.
+Then slowly work up to longer walks or more moderate or vigorous activity.

 Once you've lost weight, exercise is even more important.
-It's what helps keep the weight off.
-In fact, studies show that people who maintain their weight loss over the long term get regular physical activity.
+Regular physical activity helps keep the weight off.
+In fact, studies show that people who keep off weight they've lost over the long term get regular physical activity.